readthedocs/readthedocs.org/docs/faq.rst

 My project isn't building with autodoc
 --------------------------------------

 First, you should check out the Builds tab of your project.
 That records all of the build attempts that RTD has made to build your project.

-If you need autodoc or other custom options, feel free to Contact Us either in IRC at #readthedocs on Freenode (`http://chat.freenode.net <http://webchat.freenode.net>`_), or by emailing the mailling list.

-Mailing list archives are available at http://librelist.com/browser/readthedocs/.
-To join, send an email to readthedocs@librelist.com, that will allow you to join, then send another mail with the content to post to the list.
+If you see modules missing, you should enable the virtualenv feature, which will install your project into a virtualenv.
+If you are still seeing missing dependencies, you can install them with a pip requirements file in your project settings.

+If you are still seeing errors because of C library dependencies, please see the below section about that.

 How do I change behavior for Read the Docs